Daisy Bates (activist): Arkansas State Press

 After their move to Little Rock, the Bateses decided to act on a dream of theirs, the ownership of a newspaper.
 They leased a printing plant that belonged to a church publication and inaugurated the Arkansas State Press, a weekly statewide newspaper.
 The first issue appeared on May 9, 1941.

 The Arkansas State Press was primarily concerned with advocacy journalism and was modeled off other African-American publications of the era, such as the Chicago Defender and The Crisis.
-Stories about civil rights often ran on the front page with the rest of the paper mainly filled with other stories that spotlighted achievements of black Arkansans.
+Civil rights stories were displayed on the front page.
+It ran stories about the achievements of Black Arkansans as well as social, religious and sporting news.
+It also reported incidents of racial discrimination.
 Pictures were also in abundance throughout the paper.

 The paper became an avid voice for civil rights even before a nationally recognized movement had emerged.
 Daisy Bates was later recognized as co-publisher of the paper.

 As the former president of the Arkansas State Conference of the NAACP, Bates was involved deeply in desegregated events.
 Even though in 1954 the United States Supreme Court decision in Brown v.
 Board of Education made all the segregated schools illegal, the schools in Arkansas refused to enroll African American students.
 Bates and her husband tried to fight against the situation in their newspaper.
 The Arkansas State Press became a fervent supporter of the NAACP's integrated public school events.
 The State Press editorialized, "We feel that the proper approach would be for the leaders among the Negro race—not clabber mouths, Uncle Toms, or grinning appeasers to get together and counsel with the school heads."
 Concerning the policy of academic desegregation, the State Press cultivated a spirit of immediatism within the hearts of African-American and white citizens.
 Opposite to gradual approach, this newspaper mainly wanted immediate reform in Arkansas's educational system.
 The Arkansas State Press reported that the NAACP was the lead organizer in these protest events, and the newspaper also tended to enlarge national influence to let more people get involved in the educational events in Little Rock.